DeFinerOrg/DeFiner-1.0-Whitepaper/DeFinerEOS.md

 DeFiner choose C++ as the programming language to implement EOS smart contract based on the evaluation above.

 ## Behavior Compatibility
-The EOS C++ implemenatation should include the exact same state machines with the Solidity version.
+The EOS C++ implemenatation should implement the exact same state machines with the Solidity version.

 ## DeFiner Blockchain API
 The DeFiner Blockchain API will remain the same as example of following regardless of the underlying blockchain is EOS or Ethereum.